jrusnack/safe_intern/README.md

 Similar functionality is provided by [Symbol Lookup] gem.
 Read about addition of new method to query for already allocated Symbols in [Issue 7854].

+Kudos to [Martin Povolny] for the initial idea.

 ## License
 [SafeIntern] is released under the MIT License.